Skip to main content Skip to footer

 • Advanced e-sourcing capabilities including RFQ management and e-auction software for strategic supplier negotiations

-• AI-powered Enigma reporting tool that generates procurement analytics using plain English queries
+• AI-powered Enigma reporting engine that generates procurement analytics using plain English queries

 Pricing